Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Introduction

 \section{Introduction}

-Topological insulators are fascinating emerging materials found in condensed matter physics\cite{Review2010,TopoReview2011,Review2016}.
-These materials are distinguished by their unique combination of an insulating bulk and metallic surfaces, i.e., edge states.
-The distinctive behavior of the edge states originates from the topological features in the bulk band structure giving a non-zero topological invariant, demonstrating the essential concept of bulk-boundary correspondence\cite{HatsugaiPRL1993,Hatsugai1993}.
-The basic concept of topological materials has been expanded into classical wave phenomena, including photonics\cite{Ozawa2019,Khanikaev2013,Lu2014,Ota2020,Iwamoto2021}, acoustic waves\cite{Baile2015,He2016,Peng2016,Xue2022}, mechanical waves\cite{Kane2014,Huber2015,Huber2016,Chen2021}, thermal waves\cite{thermal2022}, as well as electric circuits\cite{Ezawa2018,Imhof2018,Lee2018,Li2018,Ezawa2019}.
-This expansion has led to attractive applications such as topological lasers\cite{Segev2018,Khajavikhan2018}.
+Topological insulators have emerged as fascinating materials in condensed matter physics\cite{Review2010,TopoReview2011,Review2016}, characterized by an insulating bulk and conductive edge states.
+These edge states arise from the topological features in the bulk band structure, which result in a non-zero topological invariant, thus demonstrating the concept of bulk-boundary correspondence\cite{HatsugaiPRL1993,Hatsugai1993}.
+The basic principles of topological materials have been extended beyond condensed matter systems to classical wave phenomena, such as photonics\cite{Ozawa2019,Khanikaev2013,Lu2014,Ota2020,Iwamoto2021}, acoustic waves\cite{Baile2015,He2016,Peng2016,Xue2022}, mechanical waves\cite{Kane2014,Huber2015,Huber2016}, thermal waves\cite{thermal2022}, and electric circuits\cite{Lee2018,Li2018}.
+This expansion has led to attractive applications such as topological lasers\cite{Segev2018,Khajavikhan2018} and topological electronic devices\cite{Gilbert2021,Liu2022}.

-Expanding beyond the conventional topological insulators, the concept of a higher-order topological insulators (HOTIs \cite{BBH2017,BBH-PRB2017}) has been proposed and is gaining significant attention.
-This class of materials is characterized by topological states that are at least two dimensions lower than the system itself.
-For instance, in a two-dimensional (2D) HOTI, one can observe zero-dimensional corner states.
+In recent years, the concept of higher-order topological insulators (HOTIs)\cite{BBH2017,BBH-PRB2017} has gained significant attention, expanding the scope of topological materials.
+HOTIs are characterized by topological states that are at least two dimensions lower than that of the system itself; for example, a two-dimensional (2D) HOTI can host zero-dimensional corner states.

-Building on this framework, the majority of research has been directed towards the study of 2D monolayers\cite{EzawaKagome2018,Ezawa2018_2,Xie2018,Wang2021} and their vertically stacked three-dimensional structures\cite{Taylor2018,Schindler2018,Sander2018,Taylor2020,Suotang2021,3Dreview2018}.
-These investigations have a broad scope, aiming to reveal the distinct topological properties intrinsic to these structures\cite{Ota2019,CornerSlab2019,Li2020}, as well as to examine their potential applications in diverse fields, including nanocavity lasers \cite{Smirnova2020,Zhang2020,Kim2020}, nonlinear optics\cite{Kirsch2021,Ezawa2022}, cavity quantum electrodynamics (QED) experiments\cite{Xie2020,Kim2021} and interferometer\cite{Li2021,Nicholas2023}.
-There are some studies on vertically stacking of identical models in multilayer topological systems \cite{Cook2023,Ashley2023,Cook2023arxiv}.
-However, multilayer systems composed of topologically distinct layers have not been investigated.
+Building on this framework, the majority of research has been directed towards the study of 2D HOTIs\cite{Ezawa2018,EzawaKagome2018,Ezawa2018_2,Xie2018,Ezawa2019,CornerSlab2019,Li2020,Chen2021,Wang2021} and their three-dimensional vertically stacked extensions, which can host hinge states\cite{Taylor2018,Schindler2018,Sander2018,3Dreview2018,Taylor2020,Suotang2021}.
+These studies have aimed to uncover the unique topological properties of these systems and explore their potential applications in various fields, such as nanocavity \cite{Ota2019,Smirnova2020}, topological nanolasers\cite{Zhang2020,Kim2020}, nonlinear optics\cite{Kirsch2021,Ezawa2022}, and cavity quantum electrodynamics (QED)\cite{Xie2020,Kim2021}.